Official Government Website

 How do condensation trails (contrails) form?

 The air is considerably colder at aircraft flight altitudes, several miles above the Earth’s surface.
 Cloud formations develop when hot gas from aircraft exhaust collides with very cold air in the atmosphere.
-When the exhaust gases from an aircraft cool and mix with surrounding air containing moisture, visible liquid water is formed, and a condensation trail or “cloud formation” develops.
+When the exhaust gases from an aircraft cool and mix with surrounding air containing moisture, visible ice is formed, and a condensation trail or “cloud formation” develops.
 You can refer to the EPA’s Condensation Trails FAQ sheet for more information about condensation trails.

 The image above shows a condensation trail (contrail) formed by the hot exhaust from the airplane mixing with cold air in the atmosphere, resulting in the water to condense into a visible cloud formation.